 I LOVE LEARNING AND EXPLORING.
 In rebellion against a society that values "experts", I treasure the lifelong JOURNEY towards growth and discovery.
 And I am convinced that we cannot grow without taking risks, being willing to fail, and leaning into the supports, resources and opportunities provided for us.
 I have travelled to about 25 countries, lived in just about every region of the US, and worked with a wide range of populations...I welcome any chance to learn from others and to enrich my worldview.

 MY LOVES ARE DEEPLY ROOTED.
 My faith informs my work.
 I believe that ALL people have dignity and value.
 I love to support the thriving of the whole person—emotional, physical, relational, mental, AND spiritual.
-I welcome you to speak openly with me about your desires to explore any of these realms of who you are so that I can support the thriving of your whole person.
+I welcome you to speak openly with me about your desire to explore any of these realms of who you are so that I can support the thriving of your whole person.

 I work from a systems perspective, which means issues do not exist in isolation but in the context of families, communities, experiences, and cultures.
 I use a combination of research based therapy approaches that I have found to be incredibly effective in supporting growth.
 My work is grounded in attachment theory and Emotionally Focused Therapy for couples, EFT, a research-based model that provides a map for healing and closeness.